JonathanMEdwards/subtext10/doc/language.md

 ```
 The update to `name` is lost because the update to `number` goes back to the original value of x.
 This will be reported as an  _unused value_ static error.

-Set operations can delve into nested structures by using a dotted path to the left of the `:=`
+Set operations can delve into nested blocks by using a dotted path to the left of the `:=`
 ```
 x: record {
   name: ''